Windows CMD Commands: Mastering the Command Prompt

 The output lists all power schemes on the system.
 The active power scheme has an asterisk (*).

-The prompt command allows changing the CMD prompt display to the specified string.
+The prompt command customizes the CMD prompt display to a specified string.
 By default, the prompt shows the current location and the greater-than sign (>).

 The command syntax is:

-The prompt command offers various variables to add special characters or additional features to the prompt.
+The prompt command supports various variables to add special characters or features.
 For example, to change the prompt to an arrow, use:

 prompt --$g